 A number of IU students each year choose to participate in a program organized by a different university or program provider.
-Although IU has more than 250 administered, co-sponsored, or autonomous programs on all eight campuses of Indiana University, we do not have a program in every country or city where you might want to study or you might not meet the eligibility requirements for our programs.
+Although IU has more than 300 administered, co-sponsored, or unit-based programs on all eight campuses of Indiana University, we do not have a program in every country or city where you might want to study or you might not meet the eligibility requirements for our programs.
 For these reasons, and a number of others, students will study abroad with non-IU programs.

 Students selecting non-IU programs need to consider the following:

 - Cost of program

 - Applicability of courses to IU degree requirements

 - Possibility of transferring financial aid (loans, grants and scholarships) to the non-IU program